lakefox/ixo/ixo/readme.md

 [Learn](http://ixojs.bitballoon.com)
-ixo Pronounced (eye - so) is a simple blockchain software, it also has a custom encryption algrothim
+ixo Pronounced (eye - so) is a simple blockchain software, it also has a custom encryption algrothim. ixo.js is a imunitable data structure